bramley/phplist-plugin-common/README.md

 ## Version history ##

     version     Description
-    3.8.0+20180621  Add dependency on phplist 3.3.2
+    3.8.1+20180729  Add method to delete 'not sent' rows from usermessage table 3.8.0+20180621  Add dependency on phplist 3.3.2
     3.7.18+20180528 Add subscribe page id as a search field on the attribute form 3.7.17+20180528 Add class to translate text on frontend pages